 For these and many more reasons, the MWCA is recognized and respected by City officials and other civic organizations as the “consensus voice” for the Magnolia Woods neighborhood.
 We welcome interested members of our community to join in our effort to serve as stewards of this beautiful and diverse area.

-MWCA is a voluntary nonprofit corporation that serves an area more or less bounded by Staring Lane on the east, Rodney drive on the west, Highland Road on the south, and Dawson Creek on the north.
-Membership is open to all residential households within the area defined by the MWCA bylaws.
-The association is led by a 12-member Board of Directors, each elected to a three-year term.
-Four board positions come up for election each year.
-Officers serve one-year terms.
+MWCA is a voluntary nonprofit corporation that serves an area roughly bounded by Staring Lane on the east, Rodney drive on the west, Highland Road on the south, and Dawson Creek on the north.
+The MWCA Bylaws define the “Magnolia Woods Neighborhood” more precisely and specify that membership is open to owners or residents of residential property within that specified area.

-Board elections are conducted at the MWCA annual general membership meeting.
-The Board of Directors meets monthly on the second Tuesday of the month, as advertised on the MWCA Calendar of Events.
+The Board of Directors meets monthly on the second Tuesday of the month as advertised on the MWCA Calendar of Events.